Miracle plant

 Protein requirements in Switzerland

 Swiss importers have steadily reduced their dependence on Brazil in recent years.
 Today, they source feed soya primarily from Europe, including Germany, Italy, Austria and Ukraine.
 This reduces dependence on one country of production.
-As a result, Switzerland has been able to increase the proportion of soya from Europe to over 90%.
+This has enabled Switzerland to increase the proportion of soya from Europe to over 95%.
+Read more about Switzerland's sustainable protein supply in our position paper.